benmoose/atomic-reducer/README.md

 yarn add atomic-reducer
 ```

-2. Import into your reducer's file
+2. Import into your reducer's file, and hook each reducer up to your action
+types

+_For example a reducer holding GitHub usernames and repositories might look like
+this_

 ```js
 // github/reducer.js